big-data-lab-team/benchmark-har-data-stream/README.md

 =============================================================================================

-This repository contains the script, the datasets, and the source code to conduct a benchmark of data stream classifiers.
-The original study was proposed in [here] (not published).
-The results were obtained with the version 1.0 of this repository.
+This repository contains the script, the datasets, and the source code to conduct a benchmark of the OrpailleCC Mondrian Tree implementation for numerical precision.
+The original paper was proposed in [here].
+The results are available in the results branch.

 Requirements
 ------------